platipodium/vinos/ReadMe.md

 ## Implementation

 The simulation model is implemented in the NetLogo framework, a graphical simulator and programming environment developed for educational purposes.
-The model can be found in the folder `netlogo` and can be started with a double-click on most operating systems after installation of NetLogo, available from https://ccl.northwestern.edu/netlogo/.
+The main application of the model is found in [./netlogo/vinos.nlogo](./netlogo/vinos.nlogo) and can be started with a double-click on most operating systems after installation of NetLogo, freely available from https://ccl.northwestern.edu/netlogo/.

 ## Data and supplementary routines

-The simulation model uses open data available in the `data` folder.
-Some of the routines to convert data into a format usable by the NetLogo model are available as R routines the folder `R`, and `python`, respectively.
-You do not need R or python to run the simulation, unless you would like to recreate some of the data.
+The simulation model uses open data available in the [./data](./data) folder.
+Some of the routines to convert data into a format usable by the NetLogo model are available as `R` routines the folder [./R](./R), and [./python](./python), respectively.
+You do not need `R` or `python` to run the simulation, unless you would like to recreate some of the input data.

 ## Using the model